Doctor of Philosophy in Family Studies

 The Department of Family Sciences requirement is currently consistent with the university requirements as described in the Graduate School General Requirements section of this catalog.
 Check with the department for any possible additions in acceptable courses to meet the research tool requirement.
 These requirements of 12 student credit hours are a part of the 90 semester credit hours minimum described above and are included in the 30 hours of research courses required.

-Family Studies students will take a 2-day written qualifying exam focusing on 5 areas: 1) Human Development Theories 2) Family Theories, 3) Quantitative Methodology, 4) Qualitative Methodology, and the 5) Content Specialization (Family Studies).
+Family Studies students will take a 2-day written comprehensive exam focusing on 5 areas: 1) Human Development Theories 2) Family Theories, 3) Quantitative Methodology, 4) Qualitative Methodology, and the 5) Content Specialization (Family Studies).
 An oral exam and/or debriefing will follow successful completion of the written exam.
 The written and oral examination may be repeated one time.

 A comprehensive oral examination will include a defense of the dissertation and the research on which it is based, as well as questions concerning the major.
 The final examination may only be repeated one time.